-Your car’s braking system is a critical part of both safety and driving experience and is a key component to being able to stop safely.
-Brakes pads are as critical as tires, so if budget permits, don’t go cheap when it comes to purchasing brake pads, rotors or tires for your vehicle.
+Your car’s braking system is a critical part of the driving experience and is a key component to stopping safely.
+Brakes pads are as critical as tires.
+If budget permits, don’t go cheap when it comes to purchasing brake pads, rotors, or tires for your vehicle.

-Fair installation pricing is typically $80 to $125 to install a front set or rear set of brake pads for an average vehicle with 5 or 6 lugs.
-Slightly higher for 7 or 8 lug trucks or expensive European makes.
+Fair installation pricing ranges between $80 to $125 for a front set or rear set of brake pads on an average vehicle with 5 or 6 lugs.
+Costs are slightly higher for 7 or 8 lug trucks or expensive European makes.

 Brake pad replacement costs vary a great deal.
 The type of vehicle you drive, what you use your vehicle for, and what kind of performance you want will determine the final price.
 But, generally speaking, the cost for a new set of brake pads for the front or rear of a vehicle starts around $30, averages about $79, and can go up to $300+.